Kashmiri cuisine: Meat

 Apart from chicken, fish and game, Kashmiris use only mutton (meat of mature sheep) or goat's meat.
 More than 75% of sheep population are cross breeds and are generally called Kashmir Merino that provides the dual purpose of meat and wool.
+The Bakkarwal (nomadic herders) goats belong to the rare Kaghani breed, prized as one of the world's best in terms of meat.

 Beef is consumed in towns and villages of Kashmir more so for its affordability.
+In some villages, beef-eaters are huddled separately from those supposed to be served mutton during wazwan feasts.
+There is a class divide between people who eat kat maaz ("small meat", mutton) considered elite and more sophisticated, and those who eat bad maaz ("big meat", beef), considered lower-class.
 The biggest rabbit breeding farm in North India sprawls on six hectares of land in Wussan village of Baramulla district of Kashmir.
 The consumption of rabbit meat as a substitute for sheep and goat meat among the general masses is becoming popular.
 People with cardiac problems eat rabbits as the meat is considered lean and white with high nutritious value.